An Introduction to Client-side JavaScript

 From MDN, The Document Object Model (DOM) is the data representation of the objects that comprise the structure and content of a document on the web.
 The DOM represents the HTML or XML document so that programming languages can easily connect to the page.
 Think of the DOM as a large tree like structure with the document (root node) at the top of the tree with the <html> (root element) on the next branch and the rest of the HTML elements to follow.

-JavaScript allows for virtually creating HTML elements using the Document interface and associated methods.
-Below is an example of virtually creating a new <div> element using createElement() and attaching it to the DOM tree within the <body> node of the current document.
+JavaScript allows us to programmtically create HTML elements using the Document interface and associated methods e.g. DOM methods.
+Below is an example of creating a new <h1> element using createElement() and adding it to the DOM as a child of the <body> node in the current document.

 const div = document.createElement('div');